-From the Chicago Reader (May 27, 1988)….Seeing Konchalovsky’s latest, the powerful Holocaust drama Paradise, at Mar del Plata last month, I was reminded of what a terrific filmmaker he can be, which whetted my appetite to resee his powerful Runaway Train (a recent Twilight Time Blu-Ray that was waiting for me when I returned to Chicago). — J.R.
+From the Chicago Reader (May 27, 1988)….Seeing a more recent Konchalovsky picture, the powerful Holocaust drama Paradise, at Mar del Plata, I was reminded of what a terrific filmmaker he can be, which whetted my appetite to resee his powerful Runaway Train (a recent Twilight Time Blu-Ray that was waiting for me when I returned to Chicago). — J.R.

 *** (A must-see)

 Directed by Andrei Konchalovsky

 Written by Konchalovsky, Gerard Brach, and Marjorie David

 With Jill Clayburgh, Barbara Hershey, Martha Plimpton, Merritt Butrick, John Philbin, and Mare Winningham.

 I still have a lot of catching up to do with Andrei Konchalovsky.
 Out of his 11 or so features to date, the last 4 of which were made in the United States, I’ve seen prior to Shy People only 2.
 The Soviet Asya’s Happiness (1966), a film made with and about Russian peasants, was suppressed for many years because of its supposedly “gloomy” depiction of rural life but surfaced at the San Francisco Film Festival a couple of months ago.
 The other was Runaway Train (1985), costarring Jon Voight, Eric Roberts, and Rebecca DeMornay and adapted from a script by Akira Kurosawa.
 But a couple of things are already becoming clear from this limited if striking evidence.
 One is that he’s a very good (if not great) director regardless of where he’s working.
 The other is that he currently represents something singular and rather fascinating — a Soviet director who makes commercial American movies that somehow manage to be commercial, American, Soviet, and serious, all at the same time.